Erudika/erudika.github.io/source/_posts/backend-frameworks-usergrid-loopback-para-baasbox-deployd-telepat.md

 features are excellent - you have social login, friendship/followers API and user management.
 Other features include files and assets API, push notifications and a plugin system.

-*As of February 2017, the open source BaasBox server seems abandoned with a last commit on Dec.
-3rd, 2015.*
+**Unmaintained** (The open source project seems to be abandoned, last commit on GitHub was on Dec.
+3rd, 2015)

 ## [Deployd](http://deployd.com) - [<i class="fa fa-github-square"></i>](https://github.com/deployd/deployd)
 <img src="/assets/img/deployd.png" style="border: 1px solid #CCCCCC">